By Joan Torres 26 Comments Last updated on September 28, 2023

 I always change money at one of the many stalls in Shahr-e Naw, in Kabul.

 They accept both Euros and USD.
-They even accept Pakistani rupees, in case you have any left from your trip in Pakistan.
+They even accept Pakistani rupees, in case you have any left from your trip to Pakistan.

 You might be able to withdraw money from an ATM but you can’t pay by card anywhere in Afghanistan, so do have cash for your trip.